 I'll be honest, my first trip to DC was unexpected.
 We took a spur of the moment trip to visit family in Gaithersburg Maryland and thought, well, why not?
 We're here, right?
 That unexpected trip from sunny South Florida to the Maryland/DC area in the dead of winter was so unplanned that I didn't even have proper attire.
 Boy, was I cold!
 That trip turned out to be the first of many weekends to DC as it is now one of my all-time favorites.

-After you’ve selected where to stay, you then need to consider how you want to spend your time.
-There is so much to see and do and I love it so much that I visit often.
+After you've selected where to stay, you then need to consider how you want to spend your time.
+There are so many places to tour in Washington DC.

 The National Museum of American History is a must see with the Star Spangled Banner – the flag that flew over Fort McHenry during the War of 1812 and inspired Francis Scott Key to write the song that is now our national anthem.
 The eclectic museum houses everything from the ruby slippers that Judy Garland wore in The Wizard of Oz to a car from Disneyland's Dumbo the Flying Elephant ride to the Greensboro lunch counter.